Dixin/dixin.github.io/src/content/posts/setup-open-live-writer-and-sync-with-windows-live-writer-cross-computers.md

 published: 2019-07-22
 description: "Today I am setting up a new PC.
 I use Windows Live Writer to write for this blog for years, and found the new installation can no longer work for my blog.
 I tried Open Live Writer.
 Fortunately Open Li"
 image: ""
-tags: ["Windows Live Writer", "Windows Live"]
+tags: ["Windows Live", "Windows Live Writer"]
-category: "Windows Live Writer"
+category: "Windows Live"
 draft: false
 lang: ""
 ---